delicious-ai/price-net/README.md

 uv run evaluate_associator --config path/to/your/eval/config.yaml
 ```

 This script will follow the logging settings specified in the config (WandB vs. local).
-It will also save evaluation metrics to a YAML file in the specified results directory.
+It will also save evaluation metrics to a `association_metrics.yaml` file in the specified results directory.

 To get a qualitative sense of how well a model performs for price attribution, use the [Predictions Viewer](notebooks/predictions_viewer.ipynb).
 This file is a Jupyter notebook that provides an interactive interface for visualizing individual predicted price associations (and comparing them to the ground truth).